myIR, payments and more

 - Four-weekly and monthly PAYE deduction tables (IR341)

-Both the calculator and the tables will help you work out standard PAYE (income tax and ACC earners' levy), KiwiSaver, and student loan repayment deductions.
+Both the calculator and the tables will help you work out standard PAYE (income tax and ACC earners' levy), KiwiSaver, and student loan repayment deductions on standard take home pay.

 Find out more about some situations that require different calculations: